alecroy/alecroy.github.io/_posts/2015-05-19-skew-binary-random-access-lists.md

 ---
 layout: post
 title: Skew-binary random access lists
-date: 2015-05-19 19:26
+date: 2015-05-19 19:26:00 -0700 PDT
+categories: Software
+params:
+  math: true
 ---

 This is another post on another data structure, the skew-binary random access list.
-This is my favorite data structure; I just think it's ingenious.
-While standard binary random access lists (which I just call bforests) take O(log N) time for nearly every operation, a subtle change to the underlying numerical representation can lower the bound for `cons`, `head`, and `tail` to O(1) time.
+This is perhaps my favorite data structure; I just think it's ingenious.

+While standard binary random access lists (which I just call bforests) take $O(\log{N})$ time for nearly every operation, a subtle change to the underlying numerical representation can lower the bound for `cons`, `head`, and `tail` to $O(1)$ time.
 Not bad.

 Like a lot of programmers/math nerds, I've known about binary numbers for a long time.
-Modern computers are built on this most simple number system.
+Modern computers are built on this most-simple number system.
 They more than make up for their simplicity in their speed, like a 2-stroke engine running at a billion RPMs.
 [Skew-binary numbers][wiki-sb], on the other hand, are a bit *strange*.
 I had not heard of them before reading Chris Okasaki's [paper][pfral].
 Why you would want to build a data structure on them was beyond me.
 Soon, I began to appreciate them.

 ## A slight detour through a bforest